shreyanc/shreyanc.github.io/_posts/2020-09-22-semantic-similarity-via-self-supervision.md

 $$

 - **A-AdjD was found to be more stable**.
 - The A-AdjD was trained in two stages: 1) train the classifier to discriminate between related and non-related inputs, and 2) train the embeddings to fit a prior distribution using a GAN scheme.
+The GAN scheme is also used for A-DSSM.